Smertig/banana/master/_sources/api/tg/methods/set_chat_photo.rst.txt

    ``callback`` is any callable object accepting ``expected<boolean_t>``.

    Use this method to set a new profile photo for the chat.
 Photos can't be changed for private chats.
-The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
+The bot must be an administrator in the chat for this to work and must have the appropriate administrator rights.
 Returns True on success.

 .. cpp:struct:: set_chat_photo_args_t